dqsully/advent-of-code/README.md

 ## Templates
 Inside the `template/` directory, I have starter templates for different languages that I copy to each day to simplify solving it.
 These templates are designed so that I can attempt to solve a problem as quick as possible when it's released, and then come back later and improve my solution.

-Also, while I could make shared libraries with common functionality for each of these solutions, I've opted to keep each solution standalone so that managing them is easier.